 No trip to India is complete without a trip to the Taj Mahal.
 Known globally as an act of love as well as a wonder of the world, people venture from all over the globe to witness the mausoleum that stands majestically over the River Yamuna in Agra, North India.
-Millions of people visit every single year, so here at my tips for making your visit as memorable as possible.
+Millions of people visit every single year, so here at my tips for visiting the Taj Mahal to help make it as memorable as possible.

 The Story of the Taj Mahal

 It was built between 1631 and 1648 by over 20 thousand workers, under the instruction of the Emperor Shah Jahan, for the tomb of his beloved wife, Mumtaz Mahal.
 Mumtaz Mahal and Shah Jahan were married for over 19 years and bore 13 children.
 History says that they had a deep and everlasting love, and were best friends.
 In fact, Mumtaz Mahal was one of his closest advisors in all of his royal affairs and even travelled with him to all of his military campaigns.
 When Mumtaz Mahal died in childbirth, Shah Jahan was completely devastated.
 The Taj Mahal was built in her honour.

 Essential tips for visiting the Taj Mahal

 Whether it is a tour just for the day or it is part of your Golden Triangle tour.
 One of my top tips for the Taj Mahal is to have a guide with you, not only was our guide on hand to answer all of our questions, he took photos of us together so we did not have to pay a photographer and most importantly he knew his way around – which was especially important for helping to get us into the Taj Mahal within the first thirty people of the day.